NVIDIA/ais-k8s/playbooks/docs/ais_switch_protocol.md

 ### Prerequisites

-Before using this playbook, ensure you have the following prerequisites in place:
+Before using this playbook, ensure you meet the following prerequisites:

 1. **AIStore Cluster Configuration:** Make sure that your AIStore cluster is properly configured and accessible via the command line interface (CLI).